 - Among the various names for the Uratha is "the People."

-- Cyrano de Bergerac: At act II Scene VI, Roxane and Cyrano discuss this trope about the attitude the Gascon Cadets take if you want to be part of the regiment not being a Gascon.
-The Genre Savvy Roxane ask Cyrano his help to avert this trope with Christian.
-At Act II Scene IX, we see this trope played straight: Christian is from Touraine, and that means he is not a Gascon, so he is ostracized, is being given an Embarrassing Nickname, and he is subjected to the charming Initiation Ceremony (condoned by the otherwise benevolent Captain Carbon!) consisting of a Dare to Be Badass to Bully The Dragon by mentioning the word “nose” to Cyrano.
+- Cyrano de Bergerac: In Act II Scene VI, Roxane and Cyrano discuss this trope in regard to the attitude the Gascon Cadets take if you want to be part of the regiment and are not a Gascon.
+Roxane asks for Cyrano's help in averting this trope with Christian.
+In Act II Scene IX, we see this trope played straight: Christian is from Touraine, and that means he is not a Gascon, so he is ostracized, is given an Embarrassing Nickname, and is subjected to the charming Initiation Ceremony (condoned by the otherwise benevolent Captain Carbon!) consisting of a dare to Bully The Dragon by mentioning the word nose to Cyrano.

 - The People in Ursula Vernon's Digger (a tribe of semi-anthropomorphic hyenas) operate this way.
 A little more significant than some of these examples because it determines whether or not you're fair game to be lunch.

 - Variant in Schlock Mercenary.
 The one-eyed Uniocs are from the planet Oth, and most species are named after their planet of origin.

 Kevyn: Why do we call your people Uniocs rather than Others?